refinedev/refine/documentation/docs/tutorial/0-introduction/2-select-framework.md

 ## Selection of UI Framework

 **refine** is a headless framework.
-It means you can build your app without any UI frameworks or something else.
-However, **refine** provides ready-to-use UI framework packages for you.
-You can use them to build your app faster.
+It means you can build your app without any UI frameworks.
+However, **refine** has built-in support for the most popular UI frameworks like Material UI, Ant Design, Mantine, and Chakra UI.
+You can speed up your app UI development with these powerful frameworks.

 Before you start, you can read the API references of the [UI frameworks](/docs/api-reference/) to get more information about them.